 Prof. Malcolm Cook.
 Co-investigator and co-lead of Theme 1.
 Loughborough University.
 Professor of Building Performance.
 Expertise in CFD modelling of natural ventilation, developing coupled airflow/thermal comfort simulation tools, and design guidance for modelling natural ventilation.

-Dr. Maarten van Reeuwijk.
+Prof. Maarten van Reeuwijk.
 Co-investigator and co-lead of Theme 1.
 Imperial College.
 Reader in Environmental Fluid Mechanics.
 Expertise in simulation and modelling of flow, AQ and comfort in the urban environment.

 Dr. Henry Burridge.
 Co-investigator and co-lead of Theme 2.
 Imperial College London.
 Lecturer in Fluid Mechanics.
 Expertise in simplified mathematical modelling supported by laboratory experiments, spanning convection in the built environment, natural and hybrid building ventilation and indoor air quality.